MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Conclusion

 \section{Conclusion}

 We introduced a novel multi-agent imitation learning approach called MIMIC-D for decentralized multi-agent coordination in multi-modal tasks.
 By formulating the problem as a dec-POMDP and modeling agent policies as a conditional Diffusion Transformer model, we were able to recover diverse multi-model behaviors and avoid failure points like mode collapse.
-Our CTDE paradigm overcomes the need for agents to use a centralized planner to coordinate agents using only locally available information.
-We demonstrate the effectiveness of this approach in multiple simulated domains and on a complicated bimanual hardware setup, showing significant improvements over baselines in recovering expert trajectory distributions while reducing collisions and task failures.
-In future, we aim to remove the assumption of perfect state observation by conditioning on camera inputs.
+Our paradigm overcomes the need for agents to use a centralized planner to coordinate among agents using only locally available information.
+We demonstrate the effectiveness of this approach in multiple simulated domains and on a complicated bimanual hardware setup.
+In all these setups, we show significant improvements over baselines in recovering expert trajectory distributions while reducing collisions and task failures.
+Despite these improvements, our approach exhibits limitations in highly symmetric environments, where decentralized agents may independently select incompatible modes, leading to collisions or stagnation during mutual avoidance.
+In the future, we aim to remove the assumption of perfect state observation by conditioning on camera inputs.
+Also, we will look into human-robot interactions by operating one of the robots manually and allowing others to plan autonomously.
 We will also explore ways to improve out-of-distribution performance, a common shortcoming of IL methods.